Personal, Social, Health and Economic Education (PSHE)

 Intent

-- Our children will learn about the multicultural world in which we live.
+- create an understanding of a multicultural and diverse world in which we live.

-- We will learn to accept, respect and celebrate our differences.
+- promote acceptance, respect and celebrate our differences.

-- Pupils will have a good understanding of British values and what it means to be British.
+- foster British values and what it means to be British.

 Implementation